-France's Republican presidential race in runoff
+Sarkozy out of France's Republican presidential race

 - Francois Fillon and Alain Juppe are in a runoff for the presidential nomination of the Republican party

-- Former President Nicolas Sarkozy came in third, which ended a political comeback attempt.
+- Former President Nicolas Sarkozy came in third, which ended a political comeback attempt

-(CNN)France's first Republican presidential primary ended in a runoff between two former prime ministers and halted a political comeback attempt by former President Nicolas Sarkozy.
+(CNN)France's first Republican presidential primary has ended in a surprising runoff between two former prime ministers and halted a political comeback by former President Nicolas Sarkozy.

-Sarkozy came in third in the field of seven vying for the nomination for France's conservative party.
+Sarkozy came in third in the field of seven vying for the nomination for France's center-right party.

+The shock winner was Francois Fillon, who staged a remarkable late surge to win the vote.

-Francois Fillon and Alain Juppe will face off in a runoff on November 27.
+He'll contest Alain Juppe in a second-round vote for the party's nomination on November 27.

+It's assumed the winner will be the one to contest the leader of the far-right National Front, Marine Le Pen, for the presidency.

+Le Pen's anti-Europe and anti-immigration stance has been gaining popularity among French voters, and in an interview with CNN last week, she said she'd been emboldened by Donald Trump's recent victory in the United States.

 With more than three-quarters of polling places reporting, Fillon had around 44% of the vote followed by Juppe with about 28%.